BCLibraries/bc-libraries-site/content/news/exhibits/lvl1-2018-02-OutdoorAdventures.md

 Image: 2018/02-outdoor-poster.png
 Image_thumb: 2018/02-outdoor-thumb.png
 Image_alt: Exhibit poster
-Active: yes
+Active: no
 Style: middle_down

 Check out some outdoor themed art by your fellow Eagles!
-Photos, paintings, and drawings will be on display in the Level 1 gallery space in the O'Neill Library fro the month of February featuring twelve student artists.
+Photos, paintings, and drawings will be on display in the Level 1 gallery space in the O'Neill Library for the month of February featuring twelve student artists.